ChefAustin/ChefAustin.github.io/_posts/2019-08-30-docker-on-pi.md

 You might have noticed that after changing the `/etc/hostname` file, your shell prompt still reflects `pi@raspberrypi:~ $`. _What gives?_ Don't worry, after rebooting the device our change will take effect.

 ##### Reboot
 Before you reboot the device, we want to jot down its IP address, as it will need to be populated in the `/etc/hosts` file on each of the devices you configure after the first one.
 Also, don't forget to cycle back through all devices you're configuring to ensure that all of the Pi's IP/hostname mappings exist.
-Let's assume you have 5x Pi's, your `hosts` file on `pi1` might look something like this when its all said and done:
+Let's assume you have 5x Pi's, your `hosts` file on `pi1` might look something like this when it's all said and done:
 ```
 127.0.0.1	pi1
 ::1		localhost ip6-localhost ip6-loopback